aurmich/module_cms_fila3/docs/README.md

 1. La [documentazione ufficiale](https://saluteora.com/docs)
 2. Il [forum di supporto](https://saluteora.com/forum)
 3. Il team di sviluppo via [email](mailto:support@saluteora.com)
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
+> Tip: This configuration file is also where you'll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
 Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.

 ---